doohans/arduino_surface_TX_4ch/README.md

 The focus of this project is Making PISTOL type TX for surface vehicle such as car or boat.

 This transmitter does not have its own communication module.
 Only PPM output is supported.
 A separate PPM module is required to use this transmitter.
-In my case, I use 4 in 1 multiprotocol module.
+In my case, I use 4 in 1 multiprotocol module(https://github.com/pascallanger/DIY-Multiprotocol-TX-Module).

 1. Add Model Name Feature (5 characters per model)
 2. Increase the number of models(30 models)